tuftsdev/comp20-zgreene/security/README.md

 ### Zoe Greene
 April 25, 2015

+  - A file detailing a security assessment of my partner, Alex Ravan's Assignments 2 and 3.
-  - All aspects of the work correctly implemented (to the best of my knowledge).
+  - All aspects of the work completed.
-  - I completed the assignment alone.
+  - I completed the assignment alone (with the exception of exchanging project information with Alex).
-  - I spent approximately 12 hours on the assignment.
+  - I spent approximately 7 hours on the assignment.